gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Not only do you get choice of most apt shoe for the task at hand, you’ll also get longer life time for each pair by spreading out use between multiple pairs.

 <!--* a possible consideration for your second shoe, given certain circumstances-->
-This strategy mandates a slightly different approach than the way of the single shoe.
+This strategy mandates a slightly different approach to buying than the way of the single shoe.
-You’ll probably want to buy that second pair much earlier, when there is still life in your first one.
+You’ll probably want to get that second pair much earlier, when there is still life in your first one.
 And you’ll do well by not looking for a good *replacement* for your first shoes, but rather for a good *complement*.
 Of course, if you are convinced that climbing is going to stay a once-in-a-while hobby, maintaining a quiver of shoes is going to be overkill.